fundingrate/tradingview-webhooks/README.md

-# Tradingview-listener
+# Tradingview-Webhooks

 A simple service converting tradingview webhooks into exchange orders.
-Once started, the end user is able to submit commands via http.
+Once running, the end user is able to submit commands via http.
+This tool was made so I could concurrently test multiple alert/signal stratagies using live market data.
+We now offer a hosted version at [Fundingrate.io](https://fundingrate.io).

 ## Software Dependancies